Cathedral and city views, Spanish drinks and bites, and a relaxed rooftop vibe.

 Skip if: You are after a romantic, intimate setting or want a late-night party atmosphere.

-The combination of great views, plenty of food and drink options, and unbeatable central location makes this rooftop a reliable choice.
-The service is smooth, the vibe is relaxed, and the convenience factor is hard to beat.
+The combination of great views, plenty of food and drink options, and a central location makes this rooftop a reliable choice.
+The service is smooth and the convenience is hard to beat.
+Want a more polished cocktail terrace instead?
+Vincci Larios Diez sits a few minutes away on Calle Larios.
+Book a hotel nearby and make exploring Málaga's rooftops easy.

 Contact Information